Research

 Valuing Identity in the Classroom: What Economics Can Learn from Science, Technology, Engineering, and Math Education

 with Susan Sajadi, Sarah Jacobson, Marionette Holmes.
-Forthcoming Journal of Economic Perspectives.
+Journal of Economic Perspectives.
+Vol. 38, no. 3, Summer 2024

 The Racial/Ethnic Gap in Financial Literacy in the Population and by Income